florent-haffner/Datastream-Archiver/README.md

 ## Setting up this bot

-`npm install`
+1. `npm install`

-You need to have Twitter developer credentials.
-Replace the .env credentials by you own ;)
+2. You need to have Twitter developer's credentials.
+Replace the .env informations by you own ;)

 ## Using this bot